 An internal ISO 27001 audit involves a detailed assessment of your organisation’s ISMS to ensure that it complies with the standard's criteria.

 Unlike a certification evaluation, it is carried out by your own employees, who will use the results to help shape the future of your ISMS.
 Clause 9.2 of ISO 27001 describes the requirements of an internal audit.
-Our essential guide to ISO 27001 will provide you with a further understanding of the ISO 27001 certification, its costs, and how it helps organisations in the long run.
+Check our detailed guide on ISO 27001, which will provide you with a further understanding of the ISO 27001 certification, its costs, and how it helps organisations in the long run.

 The ISO 27001 internal audit examines your organisation’s Information Security Management System(ISMS).
 An internal audit will identify areas that require attention, helping you to enhance your organisation’s operations.

 You may find opportunities for improvement by seeing how things are done and comparing them to how they should be done.
-At regular management review meetings, which should happen between one and four times a year, you should record these observations and analyse the audit results.
+You should record these observations and analyse the audit results at regular management review meetings, which should happen between one and four times a year.

 What is covered under ISO 27001 Clause 9.2?